NextGen-Environmental-Sensor-Lab/Urban-RF-EMF/README.md

 + **Heatmaps**: Heatmap type display of all paths by bands and aggregations for season 1.
 Also Python scripts to make them.
 + **QGIS_layers**: QGIS file with all the information: census block population (cbp), census block expanded population (ecbp), pedestrian mobility ranking (pm), all rf-emf paths in season 1.
 + **Season1-Season3_correlation**: Excel file with Spearman Rank Correlation analysis for measurememnts in the two seasons (and Wilcoxon bias).
-+ **Population_Pedestrian_analysis**: Excel file with Pearson Rank Correlation analysis.
-Measurememnts in season 1: Total (RMS) exposure vs census block population (cbp), vs census block expanded population (ecbp), vs pedestrian mobility ranking (pm), and vs all rf-emf paths.
-Includes graphs and plots.
++ **Population_Pedestrian_analysis**: Excel file with Spearman Rank Correlation analysis of measurememnts in season 1: RF-EMF exposure to population and to foot traffic in the city (pedestrian mobility ranking).

 NOTES: The names of the excel files were manually edited to include the categories info (environment, borough) The general format is:
 #### *YYYY-MM-DD_hh.mm.ss E B location.xlsx* where *E* = environment, *B* = borough.